 Leslie Finer, Office of Outreach and Engagement

 Finer began working for the UI in 1995 and is the director of arts and humanities in the Office of Outreach and Engagement.
 She has built an arts outreach program unrivaled in Iowa that is garnering national attention for innovation and partnerships.
 She is responsible for programming more than 300 arts events, activities, and projects in K–12 schools, colleges, community centers, public libraries, and other venues in 92 of Iowa’s 99 counties.
 She has given particular attention to underserved and rural communities and enhanced Iowans’ quality of life.
-More than 250 UI students and faculty as well as more than 20,000 Iowans annually participate in programing organized by Finer.
+More than 250 UI students and faculty as well as more than 20,000 Iowans annually participate in programming organized by Finer.
 She often is the first professional employer of many arts graduate students at the university.

 Michael Kaplan, Information Technology Services